 We can make a scaling argument.
 The moment of inertia scales like r2 m.
 Since the cube and cubelets all have similar shape (similar in the strict sense of Euclidean geometry), we don’t need to worry about dimensionless factors in front of the scaling formula.

-The moment of inertia of each cubelet scales like λ5 ... three factors of λ for the mass and two factors for the r2 in r2 m.
-The number of cubelets scales like 1/λ3, so when we sum over cubelets we find that the total KE[є] tied up inside the cubelets scales like λ2.
+The moment of inertia of each cubelet scales like λ5 ... three factors of λ for the mass and two factors for the r2 in r2 dm.
+The number of cubelets scales like 1/λ3, so when we sum over cubelets we find that the total KE[є] tied up strictly inside the cubelets scales like λ2 (not including the center-of-mass motion of the cubelet).
 That is,

 where є is some length-scale small compared to λ but large enough to wash out any ultramicroscopic motions (e.g. thermal agitation).